 The Company offers engineering design services to Aerospace OEM customers.
 Engineering design service programs generate revenue primarily through the billing of employees' time spent on customer projects.
 Our engineers provide value to new aircraft development and product improvement programs.
-While we have seen a decline in sales levels for these services in recent years, we have sought out expansion opportunities, as evidenced by the opening of our new office in North Charleston, South Carolina during 2014.

 Learjet 85